ariefshaik7/terraform-azure-jenkins/README.md

 # 🌐 Modular Azure Jenkins Deployment using Terraform

-Modular Terraform project to provision a Jenkins-ready virtual machine on Azure — complete with networking, security, and automated installation.
+Modular Terraform project to provision a Jenkins-ready virtual machine on Azure making it easy to deploy and manage cloud infrastructure with reusability and clarity — complete with networking, security, and automated installation.

 🔧 Features: